mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 # *Preamble*
 *This text is to put this PR into context with the old PR and hence has to be part of the description of the PR, not of the RFC itself, but for simplicity I include it now here, we just will have to move it to PR once we open the PR ...*

 This PR superceeds an earlier [PR#21](https://github.com/hyperledger/fabric-rfcs/pull/21).
 While PR#21 shares the same motivation of this PR, we realized that the proposed changes in PR21 were too intrusive and too complex for an initial realization of the concept of a (stronlgy) private chaincode.
 This PR remedies this by targeting first on a (interesting) subclass of use-cases which need that concept while vastely reducing complexity in the architecture, removing the need for any change in the core fabric code and still providing a clean roadmap to the bigger vision.
-To differentiate between the two, we call the architecture presented here as *FPC Lite*.
+To differentiate between the two, we call the architecture presented here as *FPC 1.0*.

 # Summary
 [summary]: #summary